-I am not sure why these thoughts have come to me so often throughout my life.
-All I know is they have appeared like clockwork.
-Maybe I am just in touch with my mortality, or hypersensitive to what I want my best life to look like, I don’t know.
-What I do know, is that it has been a thought that has played a significant role in how things have turned out for me thus far.
+Perhaps I am just in touch with my mortality, or maybe I am just hypersensitive to what I want my best life to look like, I don’t know.
+What I do know, is that it has been a thought that has played a significant role in how things have turned out for me and my life up until this point.

 These thoughts and their frequent visits, have always been a powerful reminder for me.
-They remind me to think beyond the current state of affairs (business, career, and the life decisions) I had to navigate over the years.
+They’ve reminded me to think beyond the current state of affairs (business, career, and the life decisions) I’ve had to navigate over the years.

 After a few months of doing this, I began to ask myself, “is this what my life is going to look like 10 years from now?”
 I remember also thinking to myself “I haven’t even seen the world yet, and now I have to be a slave to this type of lifestyle forever?”